Holidays in Greece TV

-Holidays in Greece TV is a Greek satellite network, launched in the fall of 2004, devoted exclusively to travel and tourism.
+Holidays in Greece TV was a Greek satellite network, launched in April 2004 and operated by Electrodiastimiki S.A., focusing on travel and tourism.
 Its aim is to promote the Greek tourism industry, which is one of the main industries in Greece along with shipping.

 Holidays in Greece TV is the first FTA satellite channel launched in Greece.
-It is available on Hotbird 6 and Hellas Sat 2 which cover all of Europe and parts of Africa and Asia.
-It is also available online through jumptv.com, a subscription-based service.
+It was available on Hotbird 6 and Hellas Sat 2 which cover all of Europe and parts of Africa and Asia, as well as to Australia and North America on other satellites.
+It was also available online through JumpTV, a subscription-based service.
 Various local TV channels all around Greece broadcast parts of the programming from Holidays in Greece TV, including Crete, Messinia, Korinthos, Rhodes, Kefalonia, Serres, and Drama.
-In addition, the channel is available on local cable in Skiathos, Skopelos, Ios, Fthiotida, and Arahova.
+In addition, the channel was available on local cable in Skiathos, Skopelos, Ios, Fthiotida, and Arahova.

+The channel reportedly ceased transmission in 2006, when it left Eutelsat 33D.

 Programming

-Programming includes documentaries and programmes covering specific topics such as nightlife and dining.
+Programming included documentaries and programmes covering specific topics such as nightlife and dining.
 The network provides information about cultural hotspots such as caves, monasteries, museums, traditional villages and ancient sites.
 Holidays in Greece TV also delivers a daily tourist news program providing up to date information from all around the country.